kthecoder/GaiaGreen/README.md

 This repository comes with a GitHub action that builds the GDExtension for cross-platform use.
 It triggers automatically for each pushed change.
 You can find and edit it in [builds.yml](.github/workflows/builds.yml).
 After a workflow run is complete, you can find the file `godot-cpp-template.zip` on the `Actions` tab on GitHub.

+# Contributing

+Any and all Contributions are subject to the [CLA.md](https://github.com/kthecoder/GaiaGreen/blob/main/CLA.md)